Most people with sight loss need and benefit from enhanced lighting, and good lighting can allow you to make the most of your sight.

 Lighting in and around the home: A guide to better lighting for people with sight loss, written by the Thomas Pocklington Trust, contains more information on the importance of lighting.
-If provides advice on the different types of light bulbs and lighting available, choosing lighting and how to create a safer home and stay as independent at home as possible.
+It provides advice on the different types of light bulbs and lighting available, choosing lighting and how to create a safer home and stay as independent at home as possible.
 You can download the Word and PDF guides from the Thomas Pocklington Trust website.

 A full range of lighting products for your home are available to buy in the Lighting section of the RNIB shop

 You can also watch our video, which features Barrington, who discusses how having the right lighting in his flat has helped make things easier since he lost his sight.

 You can also download the Using lighting and talking products as low vision aids video transcript (Word, 151KB)